mini-labo/nonon-book/src/points/points.md

 # Nonon Friend Points

-Nonons are restless wanderers who are constantly on the lookout for new friends.
+Nonons are restless wanderers who are constantly on the lookout for new adventures.
 Each nonon that crosses your path will leave a record of their time with you.

 ## what does this mean?